ShoeheyOt/CICCCTasks/1004Tasks/algorithmArticle.md

 # Algorithm Assignment <br>Leet Code no.1 "Two Sum"

-## This article is for school task.
+## This article is for school task

 The detail of the task is below.

   **Write 1 blog/article about algorithms in any manner, not limited to JavaScript.
 You can write about objectives or how algorithms solve problems.
 You can provide information, offer suggestions and advice to a reader who may not know what an algorithm is.